matthewdrees/kata/courses/fastai_practical_deep_learning/lesson1.md

 that were shaped as a line in general, but your model drew a squiggly line to get the exact training data points.

 24. What is a metric?
 How does it differ from "loss"?
+"Loss" is the measure of performance.
+"A metric is a function that measures the quality of the model's predictions".
+There are different metrics for loss.
+E.g. the error rate of a classification model.

 25. How can pretrained models help?
+Pretrained models save you time.
+You start with a pretrained model that is known to be useful and refine the training with your data.

 26. What is the "head" of a model?
+The newly added part of the model that is specific to the new dataset.

 27. What kinds of features do the early layers of a CNN find?
 How about the later layers?
+Early layers find things like edges, shapes, simple patterns.
+Later layers look for higher-level concepts.

 28. Are image models only useful for photos?
+No. There are several interesting examples where image models are applied to other applications such as sound and malware detection.

 29. What is an "architecture"?
+Type of model.

 30. What is segmentation?
+A segmentation model can recognize the content of every pixel in an image.

 31. What is y_range used for?
 When do we need it?
+It tells the model that is predicting a number what the range of outputs should be.

 32. What are "hyperparameters"?
+Higher-level parameters.

 33. What's the best way to avoid failures when using AI in an organization?
+Set aside test data to verify the effectiveness.